leonardfavre/Master_Thesis_sflizard/docs/sflizard.pipeline.md

 Args:

-    - class_map (np.array): The class map.
+    - class_map (np.ndarray): The class map.
-    - predicted_masks (np.array): The predicted masks.
+    - predicted_masks (np.ndarray): The predicted masks.
-    - points (np.array): The points of the cells detected in the masks.
+    - points (np.ndarray): The points of the cells detected in the masks.

 Returns:

-    - improved_class_map (np.array): The improved class map.
+    - improved_class_map (np.ndarray): The improved class map.

 Raises: